 Skip to main content

-The GitHits CLI exposes commands for tool setup, code example search, source navigation, package inspection, and feedback.
+The GitHits CLI exposes commands for tool setup, indexed source navigation, documentation access, package inspection, code example search, and feedback.
 Run commands through npx githits@latest unless you are inside an MCP config that already uses the JSON command form.

 Setup and configuration

-Authenticate and configure all detected AI coding tools with the GitHits MCP server. init runs the browser login flow first, then auto-detects which supported tools are installed and writes MCP configuration for each one.
+Authenticate and configure supported AI coding tools with the GitHits MCP server. init runs the browser login flow first, then auto-detects which supported tools are installed and writes MCP configuration for each one.

 npx githits@latest init